 COVID – 19 continues to be a problem for our country and hospital.
 Many health systems have been over run and some have reached the breaking point.
 Though our hospital has been stressed, thanks to a forward-thinking administration, our health system is weathering the storm.
 We can only hope that our public will continue to be vaccinated, wear masks and protect themselves in every way until the time COVID comes to an end.

 As 2021 comes to a close we look to a bright future.
 With on-going medical advances, we know that COVID – 19 will one day be behind us and our country and world will be back where we once were.

-If you desire more information on our department, faculty, programs, or resident training, please call or email us at your earliest convenience.
+If you need more information on our department, faculty, programs, or resident training, please call or email us at your convenience.

 Yours,Dwight T. Jones, MD